Tevingatheru/Tevin-Gathemia-Gatheru/README.md

 If you are interested in viewing the e-portfolio, you can follow these steps:

 1. **Clone the Build Repository**: Use `git clone` to clone this repository to your local machine.
 This will download the build files necessary to run the e-portfolio.
 2. **Serve the Build**: Since this repository contains only the build files, you will need to serve them using a web server.
 You can use any static file server for this purpose.
-For example, if you have Node.js installed, you can use the `http-server` package.
+For example, if you have
+   1. Node.js installed, you can use the `http-server` package.
 Install it globally with `npm install -g http-server`, navigate to the cloned repository's directory, and run `http-server` to serve the files.
+   2. PHP installed, you can use `php -S localhost:8000` to start a local server.
 3. **Access the e-Portfolio**: Open your web browser and navigate to `http://localhost:8080` (or the port specified by your server) to view the e-portfolio.

 For those interested in contributing to the project or accessing the source code, please contact the project maintainer.